aphyr/distsys-class/README.markdown

   - Three invariants:
     - Nontriviality: Only values proposed can be learned
     - Safety: At most one value can be learned
-    - Liveness: If a proposer p, a learner l, and a set of N-F are non-faulty and can communicate with each other, and if p proposes a value, l will eventually learn a value.
+    - Liveness: If a proposer p, a learner l, and a set of N-F acceptors are non-faulty and can communicate with each other, and if p proposes a value, l will eventually learn a value.

 - Whole classes of systems are *equivalent* to the consensus problem
   - So any proofs we have here apply to those systems too